12,000 grads of the Ultimate Military Credit Cards Course already know why

 Learn how to apply on our partner's secure site

-- $300 Brilliant Dining Credit: Each calendar year, get up to $300 per calendar year (up to $25 per month) for eligible purchases made on the Marriott Bonvoy Briliant Card at restaurants worldwide.
+• Each calendar year, get up to $300 (up to $25 per month) in statement credits for eligible purchases made on the Marriott Bonvoy Brilliant® American Express® Card at restaurants worldwide.

-- Earn 6X Marriott Bonvoy points for each dollar of eligible purchases at hotels participating in Marriott Bonvoy® program.
-3X points at restaurants worldwide and on flights booked directly with airlines.
-2X points on all other eligible purchases.
+• Earn 6X Marriott Bonvoy® points for each dollar of eligible purchases at hotels participating in Marriott Bonvoy® program.

-- Marriott Brilliant Free Night Award: Receive 1 Free Night Award every year after your Card renewal month.
-Award can be used for one night (redemption level at or under 85,000 Marriott Bonvoy points) at hotels participating in Marriott Bonvoy®.
-Certain hotels have resort fees.
+• Enjoy a night away when you receive 1 Free Night Award every year after your Card renewal month.
+Free night can be used for one night (redemption level at or under 85,000 Marriott Bonvoy points) at hotels participating in Marriott Bonvoy®.
+(Certain hotels have resort fees)

-- Each calendar year after spending $60,000 on eligible purchases on your Marriott Bonvoy Brilliant® American Express® Card, you will be eligible to select an Earned Choice Award benefit.
-You can only earn one Earned Choice Award per calendar year.
+• Get rewarded each calendar year after spending $60,000 on eligible purchases on your Marriott Bonvoy Brilliant® American Express® Card.
+Select one Brilliant Earned Choice Award benefit per calendar year.
 See https://www.choice-benefit.marriott.com/brilliant for Award options.

-- $100 Marriott Bonvoy Property Credit: Enjoy your stay.
-Receive up to a $100 property credit for qualifying charges at The Ritz-Carlton® or St. Regis® when you book direct using a special rate for a two-night minimum stay using your Card.
+• Elevate your stay when you receive up to a $100 property credit for qualifying charges at The Ritz-Carlton® or St. Regis® when you book direct using a special rate for a two-night minimum stay using your Card.

-- Each calendar year with your Marriott Bonvoy Brilliant® American Express® Card you can receive 25 Elite Night Credits toward the next level of Marriott Bonvoy® Elite status.
-Limitations apply per Marriott Bonvoy® member account.
-Benefit is not exclusive to Cards offered by American Express.
-Terms apply.
+• Receive 25 Elite Night Credits toward the next level of Marriott Bonvoy® Elite status each calendar year with your Marriott Bonvoy Brilliant® American Express® Card.
+(Limitations apply per Marriott Bonvoy member account.
+Benefit is not exclusive to Cards offered by American Express.)

-- Enroll in Priority Pass(TM) Select, which offers unlimited access to over 1,200 lounges in over 130 countries, regardless of which carrier or class you are flying.
-This allows you to relax before or between flights.
-You can enjoy snacks, drinks, and internet access in a quiet, comfortable location.
+• Lounge Access!
+Enroll in Priority Pass™ Select, which offers unlimited airport lounge visits to over 1,200 lounges in over 130 countries, regardless of which carrier or class you are flying.
+Escape the busy airport and enjoy snacks, drinks, and internet access in a quiet, comfortable location.

 Amex Hilton Surpass